By Alexi in

 (more…)

-Part two of the Option2 x Mercury AE86 one-make race at Tsukuba.
+WAN MEIKU: Option2 x Mercury AE86 race at Tsukuba Part I

 A while back when I took the Skyline to go drifting at Tsukuba Circuit, there was a series of AE86-only one-make races being held by Option2 magazine and Ken Satoh’s Mercury workshop on the same day.
 The drifting sessions were filling the dead time between races, which was the main event of the morning.